GabrielAlacchi/d3graphs/README.md

 Graphing library built using d3 v4

-The actual library code is in public/lib/d3graphs.js
+The actual library code is in src/ d3graphs.css provides basic style for the classes used by the library.
+You can customize the style generally or individually by using the id for a given graph.

 The example page is written in views/index.ejs